PADL/TktBridgeAP/README.md

 * `vcruntime140_1d.dll`
 * `ucrtbased.dll`

+If you do not have a signed build of TktBridgeAP, you must also disable test signing with the command `bcdedit /set TESTSIGNING OFF`.

 TktBridgeAP relies on the Heimdal client library assembly that should be installed by recent versions of EapSSP.

 User configuration